waynecheng92/process_scheduler/README.md

 finished.

-## Challenge: Improve the performance
-You will be asked to measure the overall time of your simulation (Makespan).
-The challenge task is to come up with an algorithm that has a shorter makespan on a set of tests.
-For this task the choice of k when splitting a parallelisable process is left to you.
-You are also allowed to “look into the future” and see what processes will be arriving and use this information if you choose to.

 ## Program specification
 Take the following command line arguments.
 The arguments can be passed in any order but you can assume that they will be passed exactly once.